 Since its inception, the Holocaust Lecture Series has attracted distinguished speakers from throughout the world, representing disciplines that range from History to Philosophy to Biology to Political Science as well as many others.
-The Director of the Center has coordinated the lectures, which have been offered for academic credit since the 1983-84 academic year.
-The Lecture Series is a well sought after and important course in the General Education program.
+The lectures have been offered for academic credit since the 1983-84 academic year.
+The Lecture Series is a highly sought after and important course in the General Education program.
 The course regularly enrolls over 100 students each Spring semester.
 The Holocaust and Genocide Lecture Series is housed within the School of Social Sciences in the Department of Political Science.
 Professor Diane L. Parness, Ph.
 D., is the Academic Coordinator of the series.